Follow us on:

 Document navigation booklet: a guide to our consultation documents - this booklet tells you what information you’ll find in each document.

 1.2 Overview: provides an overview of the project and information on what we propose in each area.
 It includes pages on different sections of our proposals so you can easily identify which parts of our work are of most interest to you.
 It also includes visualisations to show what our proposals could look like.
-Providing an overview of all aspects of the project, this document could be the most useful in helping to provide feedback to our consultation.

 1.3 Q&A: gives a list of the most frequent questions and our responses to them.